pharmbio/urisolve/README.md

 # urisolve

-A simple web server enabling resolving RDF URIs based on a SPARQL endpoint
+A simple web server that resolving RDF URIs and returns RDF with any triples connected to the URI in question.